rolandshoemaker/postMonitor/README.md

 postMonitor
 ===========

-Basic command-line tool to grab all HTTP requests (`GET, POST, PUT, PATCH, DELETE, COPY, HEAD` methods, and a few others) and print them rather nicely (if I don't say so myself.)
+Basic command-line tool to grab all HTTP requests (`GET, POST, PUT, PATCH, DELETE, COPY, HEAD` methods, and a few others) and print them rather nicely (if I don't say so myself), oh also it works cross-domain too (neat huh!)

 Usage
 -----